iamsmkr/greeter/README.md

     password=<your password>
     ```

 7. Create `sonatype.sbt` and add location to sonatype credentials

-    This lets sbt know what credentials to use to access sonatype OSSRH
+    This lets sbt know what credentials to use to access sonatype OSSRH.

     ```sh
     $ cat ~/.sbt/1.0/sonatype.sbt
     credentials += Credentials(Path.userHome / ".sbt" / "sonatype_credentials")